searsm8/phdlog/2023/milestones.md

 &#x2610; Implement ePlace in C++.
 This will evolve into host code.

+&#x2610; ePlace optimization by using simulated annelaing (or other hill climbing algo) on the hyperparams of the ePlace algo.
+Basically do the HLS project but with AIEplace.

 ### AIEplace Vitis tasks:

 &#x2610; Ability to run kernels for different net sizes.